-My whole chapter in Transforming the Ivory Tower reflects on my work around critical pedagogy, and feelings of self-doubt have resurfaced, as I contemplate the book’s publication on 22nd June.
+My chapter in Transforming the Ivory Tower reflects on my work around critical pedagogy and my development of the 3D Pedagogy Framework.

-As if sensing my mental distress, out of the blue last week I received an email from a former Black, female student that re-ignited my motivation to focus my efforts on supporting and developing young Black people and gave me hope for their future.
+It was therefore heartening to receive an email from a former Black, female student that re-ignited my motivation to focus my efforts on supporting young Black people, and gave me hope for their future.
 It is published below, with her permission:

 I hope you are well.
 I know it’s been almost two years now since finishing uni but I want to thank you for educating me on the institutional racism we are going through and have been going through.
 I remember in one of our seminars when you corrected my ignorance of this matter, at first, I remember being so defensive and then reality hit.
 I realised I wasn’t being taught better growing up so I didn’t know any better – so I started educating myself of what it takes to being black and living in this unjust world.